mbusigin/disbatch/docs/Design.md

 * Optionally validates that all plugins listed in defined queues have a proper name and can be used

-At a set interval (1 second), each node:
+At a set interval (1 second), each DEN:

-* Updates or inserts an entry for itself in the `nodes` collection
+* Updates or inserts a document for itself in the `nodes` collection

 * Cleans up any orphaned tasks